 Use in grain-free baking.
 Great for eating by the handful.
 The size of potato peelings, these chips are easily added to trail mix, or granola.
 Add into bite-size snacks, energy balls, desserts, toppings, noodles, spiced rice, and cereals—a great way to add fibre to kiddies meals and lunch boxes.

-Flavor natural crunch of raw coconut meat and have a clean coconutty aroma!
-Kokonati coconut chips are more flavourful than standard desiccated coconut chips because the flavors have not been vented off by high temperatures and no moisture has been pressed out prior to drying.Ingredient
+The natural crunch of raw coconut meat and a clean coconutty aroma!
+Kokonati coconut chips are more flavourful than standard desiccated coconut chips, because high temperatures have not vented off the flavours and no moisture has been pressed out before drying.

 100% coconut kernel.

-100+ years of coconut expertise is made by a third-generation coconut miller who has perfected the art of drying coconut without using intensive heat.
-So the natural antioxidants and nutrients are locked in and the quality of the coconut chips is the best it can be, with generations of knowledge guiding every step of the process.
-Backed by coconut expertise, and certified with ISO and Organic standards, the mill plays a vital role in the employment, welfare, and wellbeing of the village community.
-The children of our workforce are provided with school books and stationery for the entire school year!
-Staff quarters are also provided for those who travel far from home.
-What’s more, we even grow our own organic vegetables onsite so the factory kitchen can provide a wholesome healthy lunch buffet for all at work.
+Made by a third-generation coconut miller who has perfected the art of drying Coconut without using intensive heat, locking in naturally occurring antioxidants and nutrients.
+Because his multi-generational knowledge guides every step of the process, the quality of the coconut chips made is the best possible.
+Backed by coconut expertise, and certified with ISO and Organic standards, the mill plays a vital role in the village community’s employment, welfare, and wellbeing.
+In addition, the children of our workforce are provided with school books and stationery for the entire school year!
+Staff quarters are also provided for those who traWhat’sr from home.
+Moreover, we even grow our organic vegetables onsite so the factory kitchen can provide a wholesome healthy lunch buffet for all at work.

 Quality for price

 Our products are made in small batches.
 They are not mass-produced in vast industrialised factories.
 So they do not enjoy the economies of scale that supermarket brands do.
 Instead, we pay the millers and farmers a fair price for their multi-generational expertise and knowledge, easily justifying the premium price for the premium quality you are getting.